YuanZhengWen/YuanZhengWen.github.io/_pages/about.md

 ### Planetary Space Physics (About Mars)

 The Mars of several billion years ago is a very differnt Mars than that of today.
 Several billion years ago, Mars was geologically active from core to crust, possessed a much thicker atmosphere, and had an internally produced magnetic field.
-The solar wind interaction with Mars plays a crucial role in Martian atmospheric evolution, I am working with Dr.Yiteng Zhang on solar wind interaction with Mars and ion escape process to gain a better understanding of Martian atmopsheric escape process.
+The solar wind interaction with Mars plays a crucial role in Martian atmospheric evolution, I am working with Dr.Yiteng Zhang on solar wind interaction with Mars (ion escape process) to gain a better understanding of Martian atmopsheric escape process.

 <img src="../images/Maven_NASAGSFC.png" alt="Drawing" />